stephen3m/student-management-ui/README.md

 The Student Management System frontend provides the following main features:

 * View and manage student records
-* Schedule lessons, view and delete lessons on calendar display - includes daily, week, month, and agenda view
+* Schedule lessons, view, and delete lessons on calendar display (includes daily, week, month, and agenda view)
 * Add payment entries and track payment history

-## Technologies Used
+## Technologies and Languages Used
 * React JS: A JavaScript library for building user interfaces
+* JavaScript: Usage of asynchronous functions and the Fetch API to send HTTP requests
 * CSS: Styling and layout enhancements

 ## Architecture Diagram